LucaCappelletti94/keras_ding/README.rst

     pip install keras_ding

+The callback is based upon the `python package playsound <https://github.com/TaylorSMarks/playsound>`_, which required a little additional setup for getting it started.
+Do check out its documentation to get started.

 Tests Coverage
 ----------------------------------------------
 Since some software handling coverages sometime get slightly different results, here's three of them: